Drug and Alcohol Rehab in Newcastle

 To begin your journey away from cocaine addiction in Newcastle, reach out to our team on 0800 326 5559

 It is recommended that people enter residential treatment and have access to 24/7 medical assistance.

-Withdrawal from heroin usually occurs several hours after the final dose and lasts up to ten days.
+Withdrawal from heroin (heroin withdrawal) usually occurs several hours after the final dose and lasts up to ten days.